Research and reports

-Rates of personal insolvency are falling, following a peak after the recession.
-But unmanageable debt remains a significant problem for thousands of people across the country – many of whom run their own business.
+Personal insolvency peaked after the recession, but unmanageable debt remains a significant problem for thousands of people across the country – many of whom run their own business.
 So what would bankruptcy mean for you as a self-employed person?

 Bankruptcy has a series of significant implications for your financial and legal future.
 Far from the ‘easy way out’ that it is sometimes perceived to be, bankruptcy is in fact a major decision that should not be taken lightly.

 As well as forfeiting control over your assets, as an undischarged bankrupt you will find it very difficult to secure credit for many years.
 Just as importantly, your ability to operate in business will be severely curtailed.

 No. You cannot be a company director while your bankruptcy remains undischarged.
 Furthermore, you are legally prohibited from managing, forming or promoting a limited company unless you have the explicit permission of the court.

 It is vitally important that you understand and abide by these limitations.
 If you attempt to become a company director while your bankruptcy is undischarged, you will be breaking the law.
 Once your bankruptcy has been discharged, you are free to become a director again.